-EDITOR'S NOTE: The information in this article has been adapted for Christmas in an app that sends you to the various vetted charities mentioned in this article.
+EDITOR'S NOTE: The information in this article has been adapted for Thanksgiving in an app that sends you to the various vetted charities mentioned in this article.

 The fate of refugees in Europe has gripped the world’s attention following the publication of the image of the body of one victim: a 3-year-old Syrian boy washed up on a Turkish beach.

 When confronted with this latest “viral” image to come out of the Syrian conflict, many people have expressed shock, horror, grief and anger.
 And many have also tried to help.

 Migrant Offshore Aid Station, a charity that runs a fleet of rescue boats to save refugees at sea, told the Guardian that their donations had increased 15-fold in the 24 hours since the photo was published.
 Dozens of independent online fundraising efforts sprang up overnight, and calls to give or sign petitions began to trend on Twitter and Facebook.

 But who to give to?

 There are many well-established charity organizations helping the thousands of migrants flooding into Europe, most of whom are fleeing violence in Syria and Afghanistan or the brutal oppression of Eritrea’s dictatorship.
 The big charity groups are well-known: UNHCR, Unicef, Médecins Sans Frontières/Doctors Without Borders, Oxfam, the International Red Cross and Save the Children.